Urban Māori

 Urban Māori are Māori people living in urban areas outside the rohe (traditional tribal lands) of their iwi (tribe) or hapū (sub-tribe).
 The 2013 New Zealand census showed that 84% of Māori in New Zealand lived in urban areas, 25% lived in Auckland, and most others lived in other metropolitan centres like Wellington and Christchurch.
 Many Māori continued to associate with their iwi and their rohe, but more than 15% did not know their tribal affiliation.

-Urban Māori associations include Ngāti Ākarana in Auckland, Ngāti Poneke in Wellington, and Ngāti Rānana in London.
+Urban Māori associations include Ngāti Ākarana in Auckland, Ngāti Poneke in Wellington.
+There are also Māori associations in major cities in Australia, as well as Ngāti Rānana in London.

 History

 During the 19th and early 20th centuries, the Māori population of New Zealand predominantly lived in rural communities away from large urban centres.
 This began to change during World War II, when the Manpower Act 1944 was used to encourage young Māori men and women who were ineligible to join the military to work in urban factories.
 Many soldiers who returned after the war also decided to settle in the urban centres of New Zealand, and people were enticed to cities at the prospect of finding work.
 Prior to World War II, approximately 10% of the Māori population lived in an urban setting.
 By 1951, this figure had increased to 19%, and five years later to 24%.
 The urban population grew even further to 62% of Māori by the mid-1960s, and nearly 80% by 1986.

 During the 1960s, the Department of Māori Affairs officially encouraged the urbanisation of Māori, often finding work and accommodation for families interested in moving to the city.
 In the 1950s, Māori populations concentrated around wharves, factories and transportation infrastructure.
 In Auckland, this meant inner suburbs such as Freemans Bay, Ponsonby and Herne Bay, where housing was poor and decaying.
 To counter overcrowding in the central suburbs, large scale government-led housing projects were undertaken in the suburbs of Ōtara, Māngere and Te Atatū, while similar projects were undertaken in Wellington, at Porirua, the Hutt Valley and Wainuiomata.

 Urbanisation caused a range of social structure changes for Māori, as many were now isolated from whānau and traditional lands.
 The pressures of capitalism and Western society made many Māori dedicate their time to jobs involving permanent employments, spending little time for subsistence gardening, which was more commonly undertaken in rural communities.
 Whānau (extended family) began to have less importance over the core nuclear family, and over time the significance of whānau changed in an urban context, with many families meeting at the homes of kaumātua and kuia for special occasions, such as times of celebration and bereavement.
 Many families struggled in the new urban environment with fewer extended family resources to assist them, which factored into issues such as homelessness and the development of gangs in New Zealand.